starseeker/archival/docs/readme.txt

 <ref>			"\\hyperref\[[ID]\]{\\ref*{[ID]} [NAME] (page \\pageref*{[ID]})}"

 See also the provided file "latex2e-mapping".
+My latex2e mapping resides in "/usr/share/linuxdoc-tools/mappings/latex2e".

 Also employ the isoent and ISOtech.2tex files.
+My isoent resides in "/usr/share/sgml/dtd".
+My ISOtech.2tex resides in "/usr/share/entity-map/0.1.0/".

 ==============================================================================

-To (re)create the reference card, you need the following prerequisites: o LaTeX
+To (re)create the reference card, the following prerequisites are needed: o LaTeX

 How do you create the reference card?